What Is Acacia Wood?

 How to care for Acacia Wood Tips

 It requires little maintenance but for best long lasting results, here are some tips Basic Cleaning:

 - Wipe down the wood with a soft cloth slightly moistened with warm water soapy water.
 Dry with a soft dry cloth or air drying is fine.

 - Avoid cleaning tools with a rough surface

-- Using wax creates a harder finish and lasts longer.
-It does take longer than oils though, using oils is easier with a softer finish but needs doing more often.
+- You can also use a wax like Glitz furniture wax, furniture oil like Cabots Furniture Oil Using wax creates a harder finish and lasts longer.
+It does take longer than oils though, using oils is easier with a softer finish, but this needs doing more often.

 - Waxing can be done approx. once per year, oiling twice a year to maintain your acacia wood in top condition.

 - Take the extra 5 mins to cover your furniture when not in use for extended periods.
 This will help preserve your furniture and make maintenance easier, especially during the Aussie summer season!

 With all these benefits and acacia also being a beautiful light wood, it is widely used for the manufacture of high end and custom made outdoor furniture for discerning buyers The Janka hardness rating for acacia is 1040 gs of force.
 It is 55% harder than white oak, 23% harder than hickory and 90% harder than bamboo.
 Acacia wood texture is naturally fine and smooth and much more resistant to scratches than other timbers.
 The grain varies between straight and wavy patterns and colours, mostly light amber.
 What makes them unique is no 2 grains are the same Taking the time to care for your outdoor furniture will protect your investment.
 Wipe it down and cover it and before summer, oil and wax..
 OR pay the kids to do it!
 Our Care Tips above will make your furniture look better, last longer and always keep it in its best shape.